-Moving onto the quarter, good contributors included Broadcom (up 30%).
+Moving onto the quarter, good contributors included Broadcom (up 30%) and Toyota (+21%).
+Both rallied after providing encouraging long-term business targets.
 A key to the Broadcom investment case is the growth potential in their custom AI chip division which serves players like Google and Meta.
 At their quarterly result Broadcom said that planning discussions with their customers led them to believe revenue from this division could rise to circa \$40-50bn by 2027.
 (It was \$12bn in 2024).

+In the case of Toyota, details were leaked to the Nikkei that the company will set a 20% return on equity goal.
 Elsewhere, UK wealth advisor St James Place rose nearly 20% as fund flow and client retention beat expectations.

 Our detractors were clustered in two areas, China and oil & gas.
 In line with the broader Chinese market, most of our holdings gave back half their September gains, as investors await more follow through on the government's pledges to support the economy.
-Our oil and gas names such as US companies Valaris (-20%) and Schlumberger (-11%) fell as investors questioned OPEC's next move, given the Trump administration's desire to dramatically increase US oil production.
+Our oil and gas names such as Brazil's Petrobras and US companies Valaris (-20%) and Schlumberger (-11%) all fell, as investors questioned OPEC's next move, given the Trump administration's desire to dramatically increase US oil production.